-[133] Rather, I find that the Applicant, having prevailed in this application, should be awarded costs on a party-and-party basis.
-The parties consulted in an effort to agree on a party-and-party figure to be awarded to whichever was the successful litigant (in the event that the Court decided that a party-and-party costs award was appropriate), and they agreed upon the figure of \$8000.00 inclusive of disbursements.
+[126] As the Applicant has prevailed in this application, he should be awarded costs on a partyand-party basis.
+The parties consulted in an effort to agree on a party-and-party figure to be awarded to whichever was the successful litigant, and they agreed upon the figure of \$8000.00 inclusive of disbursements.
 This figure is comparable to the amount awarded in both Robinson FC and Boudreau.
 I agree that this is an appropriate result, and my Judgment will so provide.

-JUDGMENT IN T-263-23
+JUDGMENT IN T-2356-22